Today's Best Tech Deals

-Avastor XMR Mobile RAID Drive offers on-the-go speed
+Avastor XMR Mobile RAID Drive

 Avastor’s latest RAID array, the XMR Mobile RAID Drive, offers an easy-to-carry design, multiple connection ports, and transfer speeds that closely rival other portable arrays.